Fields represent small portions of your data displayed as name=value pairings, such as Source=<host-name>.

 [06/Jan/2016:12:23:21 -0600] "GET /olaengine/rest/olaapi

 If you want to capture and extract particular portions in your data that are important to your needs, but which are not automatically discovered and extracted, then you need to define fields for such portions.
-You can define fields by performing a data pattern based field extraction while or you can perform a search-time field extraction by using particular search commands.
+You can define fields by performing a data pattern based field extraction while creating a data pattern or you can perform a search-time field extraction by using particular search commands.

 BMC recommends you to plan your fields beforehand and perform a data pattern based field extraction.
 For more information, see Data collection-time versus search-time field extraction.